-Our cash and cash equivalents balance, when combined with our cash flow from operations during the first three months of 2019, were sufficient to provide financing for our operations.
-Our net cash used in the combination of our operating and investing activities in the first three months of 2019 was \$160,756.
-This net cash, when subtracted from a beginning balance of \$1,963,956, yielded cash and cash equivalents of \$1,803,200 as of March 31, 2019.
-Accounts receivable and contract assets increased \$105,655.
-Prepaid expenses decreased \$180,850 due primarily to the recognition of deferred expenses related to maintenance contracts on software sales, which are recognized over the terms of the maintenance contracts.
-Accounts payable increased \$234,757 due to the timing of payments to our supplier for software sales.
-Commissions payable decreased \$132,609 due to payouts of existing commissions payable balances occurring faster than new commissions were incurred.
-Contract liabilities decreased \$137,828, due primarily to the recognition of deferred revenue related to maintenance contracts on software sales.
+Our cash and cash equivalents balance were sufficient to provide financing for our operations.
+Our net cash used in the combination of our operating, investing, and financing activities in the first nine months of 2019 was \$870,147.
+This net cash, when subtracted from a beginning balance of \$1,963,956, yielded cash and cash equivalents of \$1,093,809 as of September 30, 2019.
+Accounts receivable and contract assets increased \$1,235,908 due to software sales at the end of the U.S. government fiscal year.
+Prepaid expenses and other current assets increased \$210,460 due primarily to the cost of maintenance contracts related to some of the U.S. government fiscal year-end software sales, which are recognized over the terms of the maintenance contracts.
+Accounts payable increased \$1,149,673, which is also related to our late third quarter software sales.
+Commissions payable decreased \$319,805 due to payouts of existing commissions payable balances occurring faster than new commissions were incurred.
+Contract liabilities increased \$167,810, due primarily to the sales of maintenance contracts related to some of the U.S. government fiscal year-end software sales, for which the associated revenue is recognized over the terms of the maintenance contracts.

 We have a revolving line of credit with a bank providing for demand or short-term borrowings of up to \$1,000,000.
 The line expires on May 31, 2020.
-As of March 31, 2019, no amounts were outstanding under this line of credit.
+As of September 30, 2019, no amounts were outstanding under this line of credit.
 We did not borrow against this line of credit in the last twelve months.

-Given our current cash position and operating plan, we anticipate that we will be able to meet our cash requirements for at least twelve months from the date of filing of this Form 10-Q.
+Given our current cash position, operating plan, and line of credit, we anticipate that we will be able to meet our cash requirements for twelve months from the date of filing of this Form 10-Q.